ppatierno/amqp-kafka-demo/README.md

 > it's also possible to use the TLS enabled EnMasse deployment in order to connect AMQP clients outside of the cluster through an OpenShift route.
 In this case the _openshift_tls_deploy.sh_ should be used.

+The above scripts use the way to provision needed persistent volumes by the admin.
+In the _hostpath-provisioner_ subdirectory there are the same scripts which use dynamic provisioning as supported in the latest OpenShift version.
+The used provisioner isn't officially supported because it provisions volumes on the local
+PC, that is good for development purpose.

 ## Step by Step deployment

+> The following is the description of the step by step deployment without using the dynamic provisioning of volumes.

 ### Creating project